krossa/ArrayPoolBenchmark/README.md

 # ArrayPoolBenchmark

-To lunch benchamrk you need to use Release configuration
+To lunch benchmark you need to use Release configuration

 dotnet run -c Release